Everything + Print

 No Word for Blue

 Vitaly unscrewed the fuel cap on the bowser, jammed the plastic tubing into the tank.
-A quick suck on the end of the hose and the naptha-kerosene splashed into…22nd April 2016 Some News...
+A quick suck on the…22nd April 2016 Some News...

 Unbound expect to recieve Gibbous House from the copy-editors on the 29th of April.
 I expect to receive any resultant queries in the first week of May and there may be a bit of back and forth concerning these, although I hope (given the amount of work put in by Rachael Kerr, Unbound's editor-at-large, before the copyeditor even saw a manuscript) that they will be minimal and take very little time…24th March 2016 State of Play